 One final idea is that I’ve been handing out blank cards to early finishers.
 They’ve been adding their own verb phrases like ‘go fishing,’ ‘drink water’ and ‘go skiing’. this has meant the game is growing and is becoming more personalized each week.

-I haven’t been using these ideas for long, so I’m open to hearing new ideas and alternative adaptations.
 If you would like to make your own set, the templates I’ve made are here: [Template]